Analyzing Pelangio Exploration (PGXPF) and Its Rivals

 Summary

-Pelangio Exploration peers beat Pelangio Exploration on 7 of the 10 factors compared.
+Pelangio Exploration competitors beat Pelangio Exploration on 7 of the 10 factors compared.

 Pelangio Exploration Company Profile